 If you want to run a background check that generates accurate and detailed results fast, you do need to pay.
 But most premium background checking sites charge a modest fee for an unlimited number of checks over an agreed time period.
 It is quite possible to get a great background check carried out at an inexpensive price.

-There are a number of background checking sites that offer terrific value for money and in this article, we have identified the best three sites.
+There are a number of background checking sites that offer terrific value for money and in this article, we have identified the best two sites.
 Free background checking sites do exist but, as we have explained, they are really not worth the effort.

 What is your experience of running background checks?
 Have you found any other sites which offer good value for money?
 Do you have any additional tips for our readers?
 We always welcome feedback and comments from our readers to help inform others, so why not share your own experiences with us using the comment box below?